 But before you go ahead with getting a limpia in Cuenca, just know what you’re in for.
 This video provides a primer of the process.

 Those being cleansed may endure a fair bit of being roughed-up by various plants and herbs.
-A raw uncracked egg is rubbed around the body as part of the cleansing and as a diagnosis mechanism.
-Strong herbal alcohol fumes are breathed in.
+A raw uncracked egg is rubbed around the body as part of the cleansing.
+It’s a diagnosis mechanism.
+Strong herbal alcohol fumes are breathed in too.
 And a process known as baño de flores, or flower bath, involves having a mouthful of flower petals being spit at you.
+Yes, really.

 It all makes for quite the experience and arguably one of the most interesting cultural things to do in Cuenca.